MSEB00/HP-Victus-Audio-Kernel-Crash/docs/Timeline.md

 **Status:** Active

 The investigation remains ongoing.
 New crash dumps, additional reproduction scenarios, updated driver versions, and future findings will be appended to this timeline as they become available.

+### 2026-06-29 — Weekly Reliability Review

+Evidence:
+- artifacts/reliability-monitor/rm-weekly-overview.png

+Summary:
+The weekly Reliability Monitor view shows repeated BugCheck events on 24-Jun, 26-Jun, and 28-Jun, followed by a stable period on 29-Jun with no additional failures recorded.

+Assessment:
+The system remained stable following the latest BugCheck.
+Additional testing under the original reproduction conditions is planned to determine whether the issue remains reproducible.